The Small Business Growth Blog

 Did it make you feel amazing for a while?

 I was never particularly good in school, but I was good at selling toys, running for a long distances and drawing.
-So I aimed to be good at these things as time went on.

-Now We Are Adults
+Now We Are Adults – Aren’t we?

-But, in a way, this is no different to back then.
+But in a way, this is no different to back then.

 In life, in roles and in businesses we have that spirit for wanting to be the best we can be, and we have that hunger for winning at something.